Journalist Sees 'Almost No Daylight' Between Fox News And White House Agendas

 On why Trump would hire someone who has been accused of enabling a culture of sexual harassment, when the president himself has been accused of sexual misconduct

-People around the president say that his only way to survive the sexual harassment allegations [he faces] is to double down himself, to actually run towards the scandal, not away from it.
+People around the president say that his only way to survive the sexual harassment allegations [he faces] is to double down himself, to actually run toward the scandal, not away from it.
 And we're actually seeing that playing out in recent days with his unabashed support for Congressman Jim Jordan, who has been credibly accused of at least being aware of sexual abuse at Ohio State University and not doing anything to address it.
 And Donald Trump, I think, tweeted that he believes Jim Jordan 100 percent, he stands by him 100 percent.

 So bringing in people like Judge Roy Moore, Jim Jordan and now Bill Shine, who have all of this baggage around sexual harassment and abuse in their pasts, it sort of shows that Donald Trump is not giving any daylight.
 He's not going to give an inch on this issue, and it's sort thumbing his nose. ...
 It's a sort of a form of trolling of his critics to say, "Not only do I not care about these allegations, I'm going to surround myself with people who have the very same issues."